 If your learners’ first language isn’t English, then there is a whole host of barriers to overcome.
 There are some programming languages that are based on human languages other than English, but many of these languages suffer from poor documentation and support.
 Learners can use their first language for their variable names, but key words need to be in English, and more often than not, they will need to use a language in the Western Latin character set.
 Additionally, even if a learner is a native English speaker, many programming languages use the American spelling of words, such as

 color instead of

 Addressing these issues with your learners

-To begin with, you might like to start your learners off with some practice on a typing tutor.
-There are plenty to choose from, and many which make a game out of the learning such as this one on the BBC.
+You might like to start your learners off with some practise on a typing tutor.
+There are plenty to choose from, and many which make a game out of the learning, such as Dance Mat Typing from the BBC.
 Your learners don’t need to be touch typists (although it’s an incredibly useful skill to have), they just need a little familiarity with the keyboard layout.

 Simple typos are almost unavoidable when programming, and are part of the learning experience.
 The trick here is to try and boost your learners’ resilience, and have them look at the error messages produced by the computer and then check their code to look for mistakes.

-Lastly, when teaching students for whom English is not the primary language, it’s always a good idea to have a cheat sheet available with some standard translations to help them understand what the key words mean and therefore what they are doing.
+Lastly, when teaching students for whom English is not their first language, it’s always a good idea to have a cheat sheet available with some standard translations to help them understand what the key words mean and therefore what they are doing.